 Hotel Archontariki is a family-friendly 4 * boutique hotel near Kamares.
 We did not stay at this traditional gem but experienced its warm hospitality and had a tour around the facilities.
 Archontariki gives guests a unique insight into the customs and life of the past while offering luxurious and modern amenities.
-The hotel’s 6 beautifully decorated rooms do not have numbers but carry a Greek name. “because our guests are not numbers but part of our family” explained our kind hostess.
+If you are in Epirus Greece with kids, you will find this warm hotel very suitable.

 How to get to Ioannina

 From Athens, Ioannina can be reached from Athens 4 hours by car via the modern Egnatia highway.
 The distance is 445 km and you will need approximately 4 hours.
 From Thessaloniki its 261 km and you will need 2 1/2 hours.
 You can also fly to the airport of Ioannina called King Pyrros with regular flights from major cities.
 Ioannina is also a great base to visit the villages of Zagori and Metsovo.